-Lee Oliver reviews a study which suggests caffeine does not boost short term performance
+Lee Oliver reviews a study that suggests caffeine does not boost short-term performance

-Other possible explanations for caffeine's action, e.g. that it may result in more forceful muscular contractions by affecting the action of calcium in the muscle, have been discounted because of the unfeasibly large (probably toxic) amount of caffeine needed to promote such actions.
+Other possible explanations for caffeine's action, e.g. that it may result in more forceful muscular contractions by affecting the action of calcium in the muscle have been discounted because of the unfeasibly large (probably toxic) amount of caffeine needed to promote such actions.
 This leaves the stimulation of catecholamine release as the most likely explanation for caffeine's ergogenic effect, and, for this reason, most studies investigating caffeine's effect on performance have concentrated on endurance exercise.
-There would appear to be little point in studying its effect on short term (i.e. less than five minutes), intense (90 to 100% VO2 max) exercise, where the provision of glycogen is not a limiting factor.
+There would appear to be little point in studying its impact on short-term (i.e. less than five minutes), intense (90 to 100% VO2 max) exercise, where the provision of glycogen is not a limiting factor.

-Nevertheless, some research has shown that caffeine does improve short term performance although the results have not always been statistically significant.
-In such exercise, it is believed that caffeine must act directly on the muscle or on the central nervous system if it is to alter performance.
+Nevertheless, some research has shown that caffeine does improve short-term performance, although the results have not always been statistically significant.
+In such exercise, it is believed that caffeine must act directly on the muscle or the central nervous system if it is to alter performance.

-In a recent study at the University of Brighton, a group of undergraduate sports scientists took part in an experiment which was designed to test whether caffeine does affect short term performance.
-The subjects were given a gelatine capsule containing either a placebo or caffeine (5mg/kg body mass) one hour prior to a 1500m time trial performed on a friction braked cycle.
+In a recent study at the University of Brighton, a group of undergraduate sports scientists took part in an experiment that was designed to test whether caffeine does affect short-term performance.
+The subjects were given a gelatine capsule containing either a placebo or caffeine (5mg/kg body mass) one hour before a 1500m time trial performed on friction braked cycle.

-Each subject chose his own strategy to cover the 1500m as quickly as possible.
-Subjects were asked to refrain from caffeine ingestion for two weeks prior to the first test and until after the second test had been completed.
+Each subject chose his strategy to cover the 1500m as quickly as possible.
+Subjects were asked to refrain from caffeine ingestion for two weeks before the first test and until after the second test had been completed.
 The second test was carried out by all subjects one week after the first trial at the same time of day.

 The conclusion from all this?